scrabbletank/farhome-rules/rulesdoc.md

 # The Gameboard

-Most GM's use a gameboard when your adventurers are exploring a dungeon or fighting monsters.
-It can be difficult for players to visualize combat and see what choices they have without one.
-This rule book assumes you play with a square or hex grid along with miniatures or tokens.
-If you don't use a grid or use _theatre of the mind_ for your combat your GM may need to adjust or homebrew some of the rules in this section.
+Most GMs use a game board when their adventurers are exploring dungeons or fighting monsters.
+Visualizing combat and assessing available choices can be challenging for players without one.
+This rulebook assumes you play with a square or hex grid and utilize miniatures or tokens.
+If you prefer not to use a grid or rely on "theatre of the mind" for your combat, your GM may need to adjust or homebrew some rules in this section.

 ### The Tile Grid

-The game world uses a square or hex tile grid with each tile representing a 5x5 foot area.
-Each creature takes up a number of tiles based on their size, which in the case of your adventurers is a single tile.
-For simplicities sake when determining movement or ability ranges on a square grid we assume that distance is _non-Euclidean_.
-Basically all this means is travelling to a square diagonal to you costs the same amount of movement as moving to a square orthogonal to you.
-Hex grids do a much better job at handling movement in all directions, but it can be hard to find resources that support hex grids.
+The game world uses a square or hex tile grid, with each tile representing a 5x5 foot area.
+Each creature occupies tiles based on size; for adventurers, this is typically a single tile.
+For simplicity in movement or ability ranges on a square grid, we assume that distance is _non-Euclidean_.
+This means moving diagonally to a square costs the same amount of movement as moving orthogonally.
+Hex grids excel at handling movement in all directions, but finding resources that support hex grids can be challenging.

 >##### Variant Rule - No Diagonal Movement